 To serve students by providing quality education and real-life experiences from qualified and licensed instructors who have worked in the field of study.

-To serve employers by offering programs that will produce qualified professionals to fill the employment needs of the vast and growing healthcare field.
+To serve employers by offering programs that will produce graduates that will provide qualified professionals to fill the employment needs of the vast and growing healthcare field.

 To serve the community by requiring students to participate in community service activities during their enrollment and foster involvement in the community after the student has graduated.

 To encourage everyone on campus to be enthusiastic about learning, planning for a successful career in healthcare and being excited about being a part of our team.